Your Sports Travel Living List: The Biggest Events of 2026–2028

 Los Angeles 2028 Summer Games

 Nothing compares to the scale and spectacle of the Summer Games, and in 2028 they return to Los Angeles.
-As the world’s largest multi-sport event, the Summer Games bring together athletes from around the globe to compete in everything from track and field to gymnastics, swimming, and new-era sports like surfing and skateboarding.
-For travelers, Los Angeles offers an unmatched mix of experiences.
-You can spend your mornings on the beach, your afternoons exploring Hollywood, and your evenings cheering on athletes in world-class venues.
-With Southern California’s climate, cultural diversity, and endless attractions, this event is sure to be one of the most memorable Summer Games in history.
+As the world’s largest multi-sport event, the Games bring together athletes from around the globe to compete in everything from track and field to gymnastics, swimming, and newer events like surfing and skateboarding.
+Visitors can spend mornings on the beach, afternoons exploring Hollywood, and evenings cheering on athletes in world-class venues.
+With Southern California’s climate, cultural diversity, and endless attractions, these Games will be truly unforgettable.

 Plan Your Sports Travel Journey